Pro-Level Guide: How to Use Diamond Polishing Pads Like a Contractor

 How to make marble shine like a mirror?

 Polish through the complete grit sequence ending at 3000 grit, ensuring each stage is completed thoroughly.
-After the 3000 grit stage, a marble-specific crystallization compound or polishing powder can be applied for additional depth and gloss.

 How to make granite shine after cutting?